4 Ways to Stop Negative Thinking

-Moreover, Coyne stated, “Everyone has a mind that ‘talks’ to them.
+Moreover, Coyne states, “Everyone has a mind that ‘talks’ to them.
 We think of this as our verbal mind or our ‘advisor.’
 It’s the part of you that is linked to your languaging brain, whose function is to serve as your threat detector.”

 Having a threat detector or “critical voice” is a good thing.
-“It points out all the stuff that could be dangerous to us, including stuff that might happen in the future and all of our missteps from the past.
+It points out things that could be dangerous to us, including things that might happen in the future and missteps from the past.